legumeinfo/pytest-datadir-mgr/README.rst

 The ``datadir_mgr`` behaves like a limited dictionary, with ``datadir_mgr[item]`` returning a path with the most specific scope (out of ``global, module, [class], [function]`` that matches the string or path specified by ``item``.
-In addition to serving data files already stored in the data directory, the fixture provides four methods useful for adding to the test data stored in the repository:
+In addition to serving data files already stored in the data directory, the fixture provides five methods useful for adding to the test data stored in the repository:

 - The ``download`` method allows downloading data files into data directories, with option MD5 checksum checks, un-gzipping, and a progressbar.